Code-Institute-Submissions/iKelvvv-MS2/README.md

     -   Media:

-        -   I checked that all images and videos on this page load.
-Making sure that the video played and that all images have alt text if media does not load.
+        -   I checked that all images and videos on this page-load.
+Making sure that the video is played and that all images have alt text if media does not load.
 It worked as expected.

     -   Responsiveness
         -   I checked that all pages and elements were responsive.
-Checking each page on mobile and website and adjusting screen size to find break points.
+Checking each page on mobile and website and adjusting screen size to find breakpoints.
 It worked as expected.

 ### Landing Page

 -   Game Menu Buttons

-    -   Introduction button - When selecting the "introduction" button, a popup modal appears with an short summary of the game with an embedded video.
+    -   Introduction button - When selecting the "introduction" button, a popup modal appears with a short summary of the game with an embedded video.
 This worked as expected.
     -   Rules button - When selecting the "rules" button, a popup modal appears with rules of the game and a diagram showing the winning outcomes.
 This worked as expected.
     -   Start game button - When selecting the "start game" button, the browser redirects to the game page.
 This worked as expected.
     -   Contact button - when selecting the "contact" button, a popup modal appears with a contact form.
 This worked as expected.